 The Divinity School is accredited by The Commission on Accrediting of The Association of Theological Schools in the United States and Canada (ATS).
 The following degrees are approved: Master of Divinity, Master of Arts in Christian Ministry, and Doctor of Ministry.
 The School’s policy of decision making regarding faculty, curriculum, degree requirements, and library resources are in accordance with ATS policies and standards.

 The Commission on Accrediting of the Association of Theological Schools in the United States and Canada

 Pittsburgh, PA 15275

 For information regarding Campbell University's accreditations, please visit www.campbell.edu/accreditation.

-The Divinity School is affiliated with the Baptist State Convention of North Carolina, is a partner institution with the Cooperative Baptist Fellowship and the Cooperative Baptist Fellowship of North Carolina, and works in cooperation with state Baptist associations and other local, state, and national educational and church-related organizations that represent compatible Christian traditions.
-Also, the Divinity School is affiliated with and a sponsoring institution for the Review & Expositor, a well-respected theological journal representing a consortium of seven theological schools.
+The Divinity School is a partner institution with the Cooperative Baptist Fellowship and the Cooperative Baptist Fellowship of North Carolina, and works in cooperation with state Baptist associations and other local, state, and national educational and church-related organizations that represent compatible Christian traditions.
+Also, the Divinity School is affiliated with and a patron institution for the Review & Expositor, a well-respected theological journal representing a consortium of eight theological schools.